abhigya-maskay/duetmacs/docs/epics/epic1/006-cli-prompt-dry-run/006-cli-prompt-dry-run.md

 # Story 006: CLI Prompt Dry-Run

-As a CLI user, I want `codex-rpc prompt --file <path> --dry-run` to accept inputs and return a deterministic no-op response so that I can validate end-to-end wiring without making edits.
+As a CLI user, I want `duet-rpc prompt --file <path> --dry-run` to accept inputs and return a deterministic no-op response so that I can validate end-to-end wiring without making edits.

 ## Priority
 - Must